opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 has_math: true
 ---

-# k-NN radial search
+# Radial search

-Radial search enhances the k-NN plugin's capabilities beyond mere approximate top-k searches.
-It empowers users to search all points within a vector space that reside within a specified max distance/min score threshold from a query point.
+Radial search enhances the k-NN plugin's capabilities beyond approximate top-`k` searches.
+With radial search, you can search all points within a vector space that reside within a specified maximum distance or minimum score threshold from a query point.
 This provides increased flexibility and utility in search operations.

 ## Parameter type